Skip to content

 Shutterstock

-Long before he had the Playboy Mansion, The Girls Next Door, or his Popeye-inspired wardrobe, Hugh Hefner was an army man.
-However, it was his unconventional role in the army that prepared him for his future as a publishing magnate—following a stint as an infantry clerk, Hefner wrote for a military paper for two years in the 1940s.
+Long before he had the Playboy Mansion, The Girls Next Door, or his Popeye-inspired wardrobe, Hugh Hefner was a military man.
+However, it was his unconventional role in the Army that prepared him for his future as a publishing magnate: Following a stint as an infantry clerk, Hefner wrote for a military paper for two years in the 1940s.

 6